antononcube/Raku-WWW-OpenAI/README.md

 openai-playground('Where is Roger Rabbit?', max-tokens => 64);
 ```
 ```
-# [{finish_reason => stop, index => 0, message => {content =>
-#
-# As an AI language model, I do not have the capability to determine the current whereabouts of fictional characters.
-However, Roger Rabbit is a character created for the 1988 film "Who Framed Roger Rabbit" and is still popular among fans of the movie., role => assistant}}]
+# [{finish_reason => stop, index => 0, message => {content => As an AI language model, I cannot provide a real-time location of fictional characters.
+However, Roger Rabbit is a character from the 1988 film "Who Framed Roger Rabbit" and is a cartoon character living in the fictional Toontown., role => assistant}}]
 ```

 Another one using Bulgarian: